-Predicted impact classes for the Night period are illustrated graphically in Appendix B. Each identified receiver in the study area has been coloured to highlight the predicted level of impact.
+Predicted impact classes for the evening and night periods are illustrated graphically in Appendix B-1 to B-4.
+Each identified receiver in the study area has been coloured to highlight the predicted level of impact.

 Detailed predicted noise levels for each potentially affected receiver are presented Appendix C.